Jimeno0/presentations/jobs-site/presentation.md

 * Open the Chrome inspector
 * Go to the network tab
-* Serach the POIs request
+* Search the POIs request
 * Export locations data to a json

 --